-Larceny v0.98 tries to conform to The Unicode Standard, Version 7.0.
+Larceny v0.99 conforms to The Unicode Standard, Version 7.0.

-8.3.
+9.3.
 Bytevectors

 R7RS and R6RS modes support all procedures and syntaxes exported by (rnrs bytevectors), but the endianness syntax is deprecated because it is redundant with quote.
 Larceny's R5RS mode does not support endianness.